ritzvik/Resume/README.md

 # Resume

-**Well, I don't expect you to stumble upon here but if you did just that, kudos from my side**
+**Well, I don't expect you to stumble upon here but if you did just that, kudos from my side** :wink:

 You can find a short(one page) & long(multiple pages) version of my resume here.